 Three-Card Poker Strategies

 Since the house has an inherent advantage, there’s no existing strategy that allows the player to consistently come out ahead.
-For this reason, I recommend choosing the method of play that provides you with the most enjoyment.
+For this reason, we recommend choosing the method of play that provides you with the most enjoyment.
 Here are a few options to consider:

 - Wager the same amount of money on both the Ante and Pair Plus options.